 You’ll want to be free to move around comfortably, so I’d suggest putting bags and coats and similar in the lockers available in the entrance area (which also has a shop and access to a small café next door).

-You have the Time Travel tour and Sisi’s Amazing Journey practically next door to IMMERSIUM:WIEN.
-So the kids can lose half a day with all the multimedia and VR fun around here.
+So the kids can lose half a day with all the multimedia and VR entertainment around here.
 For more of that nature in Vienna, try these suggestions.

 How to get to IMMERSIUM:WIEN

-Subway: the location lies between Herrengasse (U3) and Stephansplatz (U3 and U1) stations
+Subway: the location lies between Herrengasse (U3) and Stephansplatz (U3 and U1) stations.

-Bus: the 1A and 2A old town buses both have stops close to here (get out at Habsburgergasse or Graben/Petersplatz)
+Bus: the 1A and 2A old town buses both have stops close to here (get out at Habsburgergasse or Graben/Petersplatz).

 Address: Habsburgergasse 10, 1010 Vienna | Website